• Home

 What to Know Before You Start

-One thing to watch: hot fudge straight from the jar is thick.
-If you spread it cold, it will drag the chocolate coating right off the top of the ice cream sandwiches and make a mess.
+One thing to know as you start: hot fudge from the jar is thick.
+If you spread it frozen, it will drag the chocolate coating right off the top of the ice cream sandwiches and create a big mess.
+Microwave fudge for 20 seconds — no more — and it will be loose enough to drizzle.
+It spreads smoothly and you’ll have no trouble with it.

 This is a kid friendly ice cream cake recipe, easy enough for weekdays even!